shimaore/flat-ornament/test/basic.coffee.md

         over: -> 'over'
         pet: -> @pet = true; true

-      it 'should process multiple ornaments', seem -> ornaments = [
+      it 'should process multiple ornaments', ->
+        ornaments = [
           [{type:'if_little'},{type:'one_more_cookie'}]
           [{type:'if_big'},{type:'give_milk',param:'plenty'},{type:'over'}]